 Your stomach reacts to your brain and daily habits, and it’s incredibly sensitive to any change.
 When your noggin gets nervous or stressed, it goes into fight or flight mode, signaling your body to do the same.
 This slows your digestive system to repurpose that energy to other parts of your body.
 When this happens for a brief moment, you hardly notice, but with chronic anxiety, your digestive system is constantly interrupted.

 If you suffer from anxiety, you may experience constipation, diarrhea, gas and bloating regularly.
 Learn how to control your anxiety through deep breathing and relaxation techniques.
 Some doctors even prescribe antidepressants to help relax the stomachs of anxiety-ridden patients.
 Some people decide to go for alternative therapies like marijuana, often distributed by ohio medical marijuana doctors.
 This is a great option for those who would rather try marijuana before they commit to antidepressants.
+Many online companies now offer a wide range of products, such as this old 27 wellness menu, where you can find a wide variety of options to suit you.
 Marijuana has been considered generally side effect free by the scientific community but that doesn’t mean it is legal everywhere.
 You will need to check the legality of marijuana in your area before you can even find a local and legal marijuana doctor.
 If marijuana is illegal in your area you will have to settle for antidepressants to help alleviate your anxiety.
 For more info on regular antidepressants go here: https://womans-health-info.com/.

 3. You skimp on sleep